Darrshini/darrshini.github.io/_projects/Systems Engineering Project 1/index.md

 </div>

 ### **Using RTAB-Mapping**
+We chose RTAB-Map instead of alternatives like Cartographer or Gmapping because it is able to localize the robot automatically in the map without us having to manually figure out where it is each time.
+RTAB-Map also works well with ROS 1 (Melodic) and can handle larger environments accurately, which was important for mapping the entire class arena with multiple obstacles and plots.

 <div style="display: flex; justify-content: center; gap: 20px; flex-wrap: wrap; margin: 20px 0;">
   {% include image-gallery.html
      images="/assets/images/completed_map.jpg, /assets/images/completed_map_navigation.jpg"